Wollongbar

 What is the weighted average housing cost based on tenure mix in the suburb of Wollongbar?

-Considering the housing occupancy patterns, the weighted average monthly housing cost is approximately $1,140.
+Given the tenure profile of the area, the weighted average monthly housing cost is approximately $1,140.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,842/month, and renters paying $1,819/month.

 How affordable is housing in the suburb of Wollongbar relative to local incomes?